Unit 01

 • Therefore, learn that BEFORE you post an assignment, you must check and double-check it against the requirements.

-• Learn how to check the URLs you embed in your Discussion Board posts before you click “Post Response” (by right-clicking on the link and selecting “Open in New Tab” or “Open in a New Window”).
+• Learn how to check the URLs you embed in your Discussion Board posts before you click post your post (by right-clicking on the link and selecting “Open in New Tab” or “Open in a New Window”).

 • Learn that if you submit only one part of a multi-part assignment, the part you submit initially is the part that will be considered your initially submitted assignment, even if you submitted that part before the due date or before your assignment was scored.